Whether you are unemployed, under employed or are simply the lower-earning spouse in a marriage, the cost of getting divorced…

 Pennsylvania Divorce Law 101: Know The Basics

 Divorce is the legal process of ending a marriage in Pennsylvania.
-However, when most people think about “divorce,” they usually also think about related claims, such as equitable distribution, which is the legal process of dividing up marital property in Pennsylvania, support claims (such as alimony pendente lite, and spousal support), and sometimes even custody and child support claims.
+However, when most people think about “divorce,” they usually also think about related claims.
+These include equitable distribution, which is the legal process of dividing up marital property in Pennsylvania.
+People also think of support claims (such as alimony pendente lite, and spousal support), and sometimes even custody and child support claims.
 While all of those claims can be included in a divorce action, this introduction will focus exclusively on the actual divorce aspect of a case.

 Pennsylvania divorces can be broken down into two major categories, fault divorce and no-fault divorce.

 Since the introduction of the no-fault divorce law in Pennsylvania, the vast majority of divorces proceed as no-fault divorces.
-In general, the only exception to the rule is in cases where (i) the spouse desiring to move a divorce forward is not at fault and has fault grounds against the other spouse (adultery for example), (ii) the at-fault spouse is not willing to agree to a divorce, and (iii) the spouse seeking the divorce is not willing wait one year to obtain a divorce.
+In general, there is only one exception to the rule.
+This includes cases where (i) the spouse desiring to move a divorce forward is not at fault and has fault grounds against the other spouse (adultery for example), (ii) the at-fault spouse is not willing to agree to a divorce, and (iii) the spouse seeking the divorce is not willing wait one year to obtain a divorce.
 Even when a fault divorce is filed, the divorce usually ends up proceeding as a no-fault divorce.
 For more information on fault divorces, please see our related article Litigating Pennsylvania Fault Divorces.